josefmayer/io-file-buffer/README.md

-## Read and Write File with Buffers, AWSgit
+## Read and Write File with Buffers, AWS
 File read and write in Java <br />
 Using Java NIO Buffer and Direct Buffer <br />
 Measure time of reading and writing files of different sizes <br />